 If you have only a few Japanese beetle grubs or adults, you might not need to take any protection measures at all to save your garden this year.

-To get rid of these bugs by hand, simply pick them up along with the leaves where you see them crawling and drop them in a bucket of soapy water and a few drops of vegetable oil to kill them or into a bowl of rubbing alcohol, which poisons the bugs.
+To get rid of these bugs by hand, simply pick them up along with the leaves where you see them crawling.
+Drop them in a bucket of soapy water and a few drops of vegetable oil to kill them or into a bowl of rubbing alcohol, which poisons the bugs.

 The Takeaway on Coping With Japanese Beetles